domagojk/scalable-arhitecture/README.md

   (algorithm for making app in sync doesn't have to be perfect or optimised.
 Proving that it's conceptually possible is sufficient)

 ## Proposed Arhitecture
-There are, of course, different ways of structuring application like this.
+There are, of course, different ways of structuring an application like this.

-This challenge promotes an architecture composed of:
+This challenge promotes the architecture which is composed of:
  - view logic (components managing application visual presentation)
  - state managment (components managing application state)
  - effects (components managing application side effects)